-I thought of the abundance of love I feel for my ultimate concierge, my pooch America and my family, and the abundance of warmth and true friendship I feel toward so many others that it is easy to tell it like it is … with love.
+I thought of the abundance of love I feel for my Ultimate Concierge, my pooch America, and my family.
+And, I thought of the abundance of warmth and true friendship I feel toward so many others that it is easy to tell it like it is with love.

-After I typed the title on a sheet of clean white paper in Word, on my new MacBook Pro Computer, which I love, it dawned on me that I was on the wrong track.
-The woman who wanted to know how to tell it like it is … with love, was in need of help.
+After I typed the title of this blog in WordPress, it dawned on me that I was on the wrong track.
+The woman who wanted to know how to tell it like it is with love was in need of help.

 The world would be almost perfect.
 Fortunately and unfortunately we are a communicative, chameleon-like society where people often blurt out words (sometimes contradictory words) from both sides of our mouths without using a very important art.